87 m away

-Hobbs State Park: West
+Hobbs State Park: East

 Professionally constructed, flowy singletrack that takes full advantage of the rolling Ozark Mountains to create a truly enjoyable biking experience.